k8gb-io/go-weight-shuffling/README.md

 10.3.0.1
 ```

-We want to shuffle the addresses for weights `[30 40 20 10]`: The item with the highest probability (index 01 = 40%) will
+We want to shuffle the addresses for weights `[30 40 20 10]`: The item with the highest probability (index 1 = 40%) will
-occur more often at the 01 position that has the highest weight.
+occur more often at the 0 position.

 ```txt
  IP:      [10.0.0.1, 10.1.0.1, 10.2.0.1, 10.3.0.1]